eukrasie/myDotFiles/Preferences.sublime-settings.md

 Accessible via: `SublimeText` &rarr; `Preferences` &rarr; `Settings – User`, or with `⌘`+`,'.'

 This is a JSON file of custom user configuration settings.
 Kept in alphabetical order for easy reference.
+This setting is inspired by [ijy's setting](https://gist.github.com/ijy/7399688) and adjusted by the setting of [TaylorOtwell](https://medium.com/@taylorotwell/how-i-work-a22010d1ad82).

 **Note:** *As a JSON file no comments can be included.
 Any you add will be stripped out on saving.*
 ```